2018 Hwy 62 Art ToursFrequently Asked Questions

 How many images are needed for the application?

-You will need 2 images of original artwork in the primary medium you select on the application created within the last three years.
+You will need two images of original artwork in the primary medium you select on the application created within the last three years.
 The committee will choose the image that will look best in the catalog.
+In the catalog the photo will be printed on white paper.

 How do I decide which images to submit with my application?